professorplumb/ValidAJAX/README.md

 1. Download or copy [validajax.js](src/javascript/validajax.js) onto your server.
 1. Include it in a `<script>` tag in the `<head>` of the page(s) containing forms you want to validate, lower on the page than your jQuery `<script>` tag.
 1. I mean, it's not rocket surgery.
-For you masochists we have Bower support planned.
+For you masochists we have Bower support as well.

 ## Initialization